mumi-nah/etl-pipeline-with-python/Readme.md

 # Building ETL Pipeline with Python

-This repository houses the scripts used in extracting data from the countries API, transforming it and loading it into a postgres Database.
+This repository houses the scripts and methodologies used in extracting data from the countries API, transforming it and loading it into a postgres Database.

 ---